LeandroLazz/countries-news-data/README.md

 ## API Endpoints
 The API has the following endpoints

 - Retrieve a list of all countries:
-&nbsp;
 `GET` `/countries`
 - Retrieve a selected country by the given country code:
-&nbsp;
 `GET` `/countries/{code}`
 - Add a new country category:
-&nbsp;
 `POST` `/countries/{code}/categories/{categoryName}`
 - Remove country category:
-&nbsp;
 `DELETE` `/countries/{code}/categories/{categoryName}`
 - Retrieve news data from newsData.io API depending on given country, language and category:
-&nbsp;
 `GET` `/news/{countryCode}/{languageCode}/{category}/{page?}`
 - Retrieve news data from newsData.io API depending on given country.
 This endpoint will use the database information associated with the country to request:
-&nbsp;
 `GET` `/country-news/{countryCode}/{page?}`

 > Note: The `{page?}` parameter in the GET endpoints is optional and used for pagination.